-As coyotes see humans more, they do not get scared when they do, whereas a wolf will attack when it gets scared.
+As coyotes see humans more, they do not get scared when they do, whereas a wolf may attack when it gets scared.

 Are Coyotes Dangerous To Dogs And Cats?

 Coyotes are dangerous to small dogs and cats.
-Coyotes will not normally attack large dogs but have been known to in the past.
-As well as the actual bites that can hurt your pet, coyotes can also transmit infectious diseases that can be passed to your pet.
+Coyotes will not normally attack large dogs but have been known to.
+As well as bites that can hurt your pet, coyotes can also transmit infectious diseases.

-Rabies is just one of many on the list, including parvovirus, hepatitis, and others.
+Rabies is just one of many on the list, along with parvovirus, hepatitis, and others.